beetbox/beets/docs/guides/main.rst

         import:
             move: yes

+  NOTE: This section must be indented, and it must be with spaces, not tabs.

 * Keep your current directory structure; importing should never move or copy files but instead just correct the tags on music.
 Put the line ``copy: no``